liangcorinna-arch/ielts-spelling-training-tool/README.md

 # IELTS Spelling Trainer

 I was preparing my IELTS test and because I learn my English in a non-academy way, spelling turned out to be my weakness.
-I create this tool with the most mispelled words counted by IELTS in the json, to practise spelling, hope this can be helpful to you too.
+I create this tool with the most mispelled words counted by IELTS in the json, it's not pretty but practical.

 A command-line dictation drill.
 The computer says a word, you type it, it tells you whether you were right and keeps score.
 Words you spell correctly three